triciasawyer/Reading-notes-401/class-08.md

 **Describe a Role/Permission heirarchy that you might implement using RBAC.**
 Role: Guest &nbsp
 Permissions: Limited access to public information and resources.
-No ability to modify or create content.
+No ability to modify or create content. &nbsp
 Role: Member &nbsp
-Permissions: Access to member-only resources, ability to view and update personal profile information, and participate in discussions.
+Permissions: Access to member-only resources, ability to view and update personal profile information, and participate in discussions. &nbsp
 Role: Moderator &nbsp
 Permissions: All permissions of a Member role, plus additional capabilities to manage discussions, moderate content, approve or reject user-generated content, and enforce community guidelines.